codepath/android_guides/Storing-Secret-Keys-in-Android.md

 Read this [Medium blog](https://medium.com/@ericfu/securely-storing-secrets-in-an-android-application-501f030ae5a3) for more information about how to use the Keystore API.
 Do not use the [Qlassified Android](https://github.com/Q42/Qlassified-Android) library because it introduces an additional 20K methods to your Android program.
 You can use the [Android Vault](https://github.com/BottleRocketStudios/Android-Vault/tree/master/AndroidVault/vault/src/androidTest/java/com/bottlerocketstudios/vault) library, which will also help facilitate the rotation of RSA keys, which usually have an expiration date of 1-5 years.

+See also the [official Google sample](https://github.com/googlesamples/android-BasicAndroidKeyStore) for using the Android Keystore.

 ### Storing Fixed Keys

 For storing fixed API keys, the following common strategies exist for storing secrets in your source code: